Support > Twitter API > Developer account

 This depends on what access levels you currently have access to.

-You are allowed one Project with either Essential or Elevated access.
-This means that -- if you have Essential access and are approved for Elevated access, your Project will automatically upgrade to having Elevated access.
+You are allowed one Project with either Free, Basic, or Pro tiers.
+This means that -- if you have Free access and subscribe to the Pro tier, your Project will automatically upgrade to having Pro.

 Can I have more than one App connected to a Project?